damienfernandes/java8-training/slides/java8/optional.md

 ---

-Create an Optional that wraps a value using:
+An Optional wraps a value using:

 * `of(x)` for a non-null value
 * `ofNullable(x)` for a reference that may or may not be null